Student Life and Conduct

 Students' Rights - Educational Records

-The right to inspect and review the student's educational records within forty-five days of the day the University receives a request.
-Students should submit written requests to the Vice President for Strategic Services that identify the record(s) they wish to inspect.
-The University official will notify the student of the time and place where the record(s) may be inspected.
+- Inspection and Review – Students have the right to inspect and review education records within 45 days of the day the university receives a request for access.
+Students should submit a written request to the Vice President for Strategic Services that identify the record(s) they wish to inspect.
+The University official will make arrangements for access and notify the student of the time and place where the records may be inspected.
+If the University official to whom the request was submitted does not maintain the records, that official shall advise the student of the correct official to whom the request should be addressed.

-The right to request the amendment of the student's educational records that the student believes is inaccurate or misleading.
-Students may ask, in writing, for the University to amend a record that they believe is inaccurate or misleading.
-If the University decides not to amend the record as requested, the University will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
+- Request Amendment – Students have the right to request the amendment of the student’s education records that the student believes are inaccurate, misleading, or otherwise in violation of the student’s rights under FERPA.
+Students may ask the University to amend a record that they believe is inaccurate or misleading.
+They should write the University official responsible for the record; clearly identifying the part of the record they want changed, and specify why it is inaccurate or misleading.
+If the University decides not to amend the record as requested by the student, the University will notify the student of the decision in writing and advise the student of his or her right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.

-The right to consent to disclosures of personally identifiable information contained in the student's educational records, except to the extent that FERPA authorizes disclosure without consent.
+- Consent to Disclosure – Students have the right to provide consent to disclosure of personally identifiable information contained in the student’s education records, except to the extent that FERPA permits the University to disclose such information without the student’s consent.
+Exceptions that permit (but do not require) disclosure without consent include:

 Student Grievance and Appeal

 A student who feels that he/she has been improperly treated concerning finances, grading, registration, or any other student service, has the right to file a grievance to correct the wrong.
-The following procedure shall be followed in filing a grievance:
+The following procedure shall be followed in filing a grievance (The terms "grievance" and "complaint" are used interchangeably):

 I. First, whenever possible, the matter in question should be discussed directly with the person causing the grievance.
 Every effort should be made to resolve the grievance on a one-on-one basis.
 If the grievance concerns a grade earned in a class, the student must understand that he/she cannot challenge the judgment of the instructor but only the accuracy of the grade and/or fact.